Zoonotic diseases you can catch from cats

 Most cases of Campylobateriosis are not very serious and people infected recover within a few days.
 As usual people with immature or compromised immune systems are more at risk.Here is the link from the Centers for Disease Control and Prevention.

 Rabies is a viral infection that can infect all species of mammals including farm animals, cat, dogs, bats, foxes, raccoons and many wild animals and humans.
-Rabies is a serious usually fatal disease that is transmitted through saliva from infected animals.
+Rabies is a serious, always fatal disease that is transmitted through saliva, milk, or other body fluids of infected animals.
 It can be completely prevented by vaccination.
-Keeping an unvaccinated animal indoors will almost eliminate chances of exposure.
+Keeping an unvaccinated animal indoors will almost eliminate chances of exposure, however bats and mice or other rodents can transmit the disease.

 Turalemia is a disease that can be transmitted through fleas and ticks as well as other more direct contact.Turalemia Information link.